 In the same vein, we looked for a house that was turn-key.
-Although my husband is somewhat handy, we knew he would be up to his eyeballs in school work and would not have time to upgrade or remodel a home.
+Although Mike is pretty handy, we knew he would be up to his eyeballs in school work and would not have time to upgrade or remodel a home.

-Don’t get me wrong, for people who are passionate and skilled in the fixer-upper department (like Jane and her husband), getting a home that needs work is definitely a great route to go.
+Don’t get me wrong, for people who are passionate and skilled in the fixer-upper department, getting a home that needs work is definitely a great route to go.
 For us, though, we knew we wouldn’t have the time or liquid funds to do significant work on our future home.

 The 900 square foot house that we ultimately bought, was smaller than we had hoped for, but it was in lovely condition in a safe and friendly neighborhood.

 5. We took advantage of the First Time Home Buyer Tax Credit.